Midnight la Frontera — Special Edition Slipcase with Print

 MIDNIGHT LA FRONTERA SPECIAL EDITION | KEN LIGHT

-Signed and numbered and stamped 8x10" silver gelatin print on Ilford paper, printed by the artist in his home darkroom
+Signed, numbered and stamped 8 x 10 inch gelatin-silver print on Ilford paper, printed by the artist in his home darkroom

 Hardcover with tip-on front and verso